EngineerID/Ambient-Systems-DSA/README.md

 Implemented in **Python** (for AI, prototyping, backend) and **JavaScript** (for frontend, IoT, and real-time apps), this repository enables scalable, adaptive, and production-ready ambient solutions.

+Industry use cases range from economics, finance, infrastrucutre, real estate, contruction, transportation, and agriculture.

 ## License
 This project is licensed under the **Apache License 2.0**.